List of Home and Away characters introduced in 1999: Judith Ackroyd

-Judith's son, Edward Dunglass arrives.
+Judith's son Edward Dunglass arrives.
 He is the result of an affair she had had some years previous with an older married lecturer, Edward Dunglass Snr.
 (Peter Sumner).
 Edward Snr had died of Huntington's disease, meaning there is a fair chance Edward has inherited it.
 Judith is tolerant of Edward's eccentric, rebellious streak.
 Judith and Donald begin to see eye-to-eye after she helps him re-write his novel A Letter to Byron.
 She also clashes with Gypsy Nash (Kimberley Cooper) who runs for school captain when she blocks her appointment.
 Gypsy retaliates by spreading rumours that Judith is having an affair with Donald.

 Judith is somewhat shocked when Edward announces that he has "married" his girlfriend Peta Janossi (Aleetza Wood) in a private ceremony in her garden and they plan to move in together.
-Neither Judith nor Joel Nash (David Woodley), Peta's foster father are happy about the idea but as a compromise Judith agrees to let Peta move in with them.
+Neither Judith nor Joel Nash, Peta's foster father are happy about the idea but as a compromise Judith agrees to let Peta move in with them.
 After Donald's wife, Marilyn (Emily Symons) leaves him following the death of their son, Judith becomes closer to Donald.
 Edwards is keen for Judith to pursue a relationship with him but she ultimately ends up with the recently separated Joel.
 When Edward's diagnosis is confirmed, Judith gives him a video message that his father has recorded.
 Afterwards, Edward and Peta leave to go travelling after Judith arranges for the pair to go and stay with her cousin in Rome as the first stage of their trip.

 Judith's relationship with Joel begins to deteriorate when they move into together and discuss the idea of children.
-When Joel is injured in the mudslide, his wife Natalie (Antoinette Byron) returns.
+When Joel is injured in the mudslide, his wife, Natalie returns.
 Joel tells Judith he will move back in with her but on the day he is discharged from hospital Judith drives him to Natalie, who he reconciles with and relocates to Queensland with.
 She is upset but throws herself into applying for a job in Switzerland.
 Judith worries she has failed the interview but is accepted.
 Before leaving, she recommends Donald return to his position and hires Sally Fletcher (Kate Ritchie).